zhimin-z/QueensU-CISC-865-Semantics-of-Programming-Languages/README.md

 # CISC 865 - Semantics of Programming Languages
-[CISC 865](https://www.cs.queensu.ca/graduate/courses/CISC/865) was taught by Prof. [Jana Dunfield](https://research.cs.queensu.ca/home/jana/), and I would like to share everything about this course here.
+This course was taught by Prof. [Jana Dunfield](https://research.cs.queensu.ca/home/jana/), and I would like to share everything about it here.